CodeLinaro-mirror/la_platform_external_stg/doc/naming.md

 NOTE: C type qualifiers are a significant extra complication and are omitted from this sketch.
 They must appear to the left or right of (the left part of) a type name.
-Which side can be determined by the current precendence.
+Which side can be determined by the current precedence.

 NOTE: Whitespace can be emitted sparingly as specific side / precedence contexts can imply the impossibility of inadvertently joining two words.